AustinWoodard/queryjs/README.md

 # queryjs
-A function that returns an object of queries at the end of a URL
+Calling the function getURLQuery() will return an object of queries at the end of the current URL.